-Is there a classier postwar Mercedes?
+(first posted 10/21/2012) Is there a classier postwar Mercedes?
 The W111 Cabriolet became an instant classic from the day it arrived in 1961, and its image and status only grew greater during its eleven-year production lifespan.
-It commanded respect parked in front of the world’s ritziest hotels, casinos and restaurants, despite being essentially a convertible version of the ubiquitous German taxicab.
+It commanded respect parked in front of the world’s ritziest hotels, casinos and restaurants.
 There were Mercedes that were sportier, Grosser and technically more impressive, but never one classier, at least in my book.

-Paul Bracq gets credit for transforming the charming but boxy W111 “Flossen” sedan into the handsome coupe and cabriolet versions.
+Paul Bracq gets credit for the styling of these handsome coupes and cabriolets.
 His approach, which essentially married the classic Benz front end to a softer-looking body and more graceful roofline, won out over other designs that ditched the Mercedes radiator for a stark, modern front similar to that of the later W113 SL “Pagoda”.
 Although such would be the case with this car’s much more recent successors, in 1960 this was the way to go.

 In the good old days of Mercedes, their essence always seemed to be a dance of traditional and modern–a graceful veneer over the kind of constant and endless tug-of-war typified by the conflict over this car’s front-end design.
 Mercedes was able to synthesize those two seemingly contradictory forces into one potent amalgam that the W111 Cabriolet exuded from every pore of its steel, leather, wood and whatever those magnificent thrones were stuffed with.